Blog Header Logo

 And third, the most important reason - is that unsupervised access by children under 5 has resulted in hundreds of drowning incidents by children under 5 years old.

-EXPOSURE TO BACTERIA: In a public spa or hot tub, you never know if the water is sanitary, and if the spa is heavily used - its' probably not.
-My advice is to never allow children to use a public spa, where they can be exposed to mycobacteria and pseudomonas or the parasite cryptosporidium.
-Skin infections, ear infections, or even respiratory infections are possible with adults and children, but children are more susceptible to attack.
 In a private hot tub or spa - assuming that your spa is not overused and is carefully maintained, and everyone showers fully before using the hot tub - the risk of bacteria exposure may be less.
-However, sickness can still occur if too many people are in the spa, or if the child stays in too long, or goes underwater, allowing exposure through nose, ear, eyes and mouth.
+However, sickness can still occur if too many people are in the spa, or if the child stays in too long, or goes underwater, allowing exposure through the nose, ear, eyes and mouth.
 Using the air blower in a spa can produce more aerosol bacteria, released as the bubbles reach the surface.

-If you MUST allow your Children in a Hot Tub
+If You MUST Allow Your Children in a Hot Tub...

 The hard part is - kids LOVE hot tubs, and it's a magnet for them.
 They are drawn to it because it's close to their size, like a mini-pool, and for kids like mine, if you don't let them do it while you are watching, they're going to do it while you are not watching.
 If you really want to allow children older than 5 to use your private / home hot tub, here are some sensible rules to make it safer.